GEA Group Aktiengesellschaft (ETR:G1A) Given a €48.00 Price Target at Kepler Capital Markets

-GEA Group Aktiengesellschaft (ETR:G1A) has been given a €48.00 ($56.47) target price by Kepler Capital Markets in a research note issued to investors on Friday, Borsen Zeitung reports.
-Kepler Capital Markets’ price target would suggest a potential upside of 26.88% from the stock’s previous close.
+GEA Group Aktiengesellschaft (ETR:G1A) has been assigned a €48.00 ($56.47) price target by equities research analysts at Kepler Capital Markets in a research report issued to clients and investors on Thursday, Borsen Zeitung reports.
+Kepler Capital Markets’ price target suggests a potential upside of 25.33% from the stock’s current price.

 GEA Group Aktiengesellschaft engages in the development and production of systems and components for the food processing industry worldwide.
 It operates in five divisions, Separation and Flow Technologies, Liquid and Power Technologies, Food and Health Technologies, Farm Technologies, and Refrigeration Technologies.